Financial Services Guide

-Conflicts of interest may arise in circumstances where some or all of your interests as our client are, or may be, inconsistet with some or all of our interests.
+Conflicts of interest may arise in circumstances where some or all of your interests as our client are, or may be, inconsistent with some or all of our interests.

-We have a conflicts of interest policy and procedure, including training and monitoring, to ensure we are aware of and manage any conflicts of interest.
+We have a conflict of interest policy and procedure, including training and monitoring, to ensure we are aware of and manage any conflict of interest.
 Our company, staff and our representatives must comply with this policy and procedure.

 Where a conflict is unavoidable, we will consult with you and manage the conflict in such a way as to avoid prejudice to any party.